After childbirth, hemorrhoids came out.

 • sedentary lifestyle.

-• diet violation - immoderate intake of spicy, salty foods, various marinades, spices, alcohol;
+• violation of the diet - excessive intake of spicy, salty foods, various marinades, spices, alcohol;

-• taking a number of medicines, including oral contraceptives;
+• taking a number of medications, including oral contraceptives;

-• difficult act of defecation after prolonged constipation.
-In most cases, after childbirth, there is an increase in constipation.
-It is during this period that exacerbation of hemorrhoids occurs.
-This situation lasts about a month, and then gradually disappears (if the woman did not have a predisposition to constipation before pregnancy);
+• Difficulty in defecation after prolonged constipation.
+In most cases, constipation increases after childbirth.
+It is during this period that the exacerbation of hemorrhoids occurs.
+This situation lasts about a month, and then gradually goes away (if the woman did not have a predisposition to constipation before pregnancy);

 • prolonged diarrhea - diarrhea;

-Approximately 50?% of women who suffered from hemorrhoids during pregnancy, after childbirth, the disease worsens.
+In approximately 50% of women who suffered from hemorrhoids during pregnancy, the disease worsens after childbirth.

 This happens for the following reasons:

-• when the fetal head moves into the pelvic area, compression of the vessels located there occurs, including the veins of the rectum; violation of the venous outflow, in turn, causes stagnation of blood in the hemorrhoids, their increase and compaction;
+• when the fetal head moves into the pelvic area, compression occurs on the vessels located there, including the veins of the rectum; disruption of venous outflow, in turn, causes stagnation of blood in the hemorrhoids, their enlargement and thickening;

-• when the fetal head has erupted, internal hemorrhoids prolapse, sometimes with a rupture of their walls and the release of blood;
+• when the fetal head has erupted, internal hemorrhoids fall out, sometimes with rupture of their wall and bleeding;

-• about half an hour after childbirth, there is a gradual contraction of the anal sphincter and self-reduction of hemorrhoids; if the contraction of the sphincter occurred faster than the nodes had time to adjust, then their infringement is possible.
+• within about half an hour after birth, a gradual contraction of the anal sphincter and spontaneous reduction of hemorrhoids occurs; if the sphincter contraction occurred faster than the nodes had time to retract, then their infringement is possible.

 Treatment of chronic hemorrhoids

-Conservative treatment that does not involve surgery includes the following activities.
+Conservative treatment, which does not involve surgical intervention, includes the following measures.

 Mode:

-• it is recommended to wear underwear made of 100?% cotton: natural fabrics pass moisture well, the skin "breathes", which creates unfavorable conditions for the development of infection.
-Do not wear thong panties.
+• It is recommended to wear underwear made of 100% cotton: natural fabrics allow moisture to pass through well, the skin “breathes”, which creates unfavorable conditions for the development of infection.
+Thong-type panties should not be worn.

 Diet:

-• exclusion of products that cause an exacerbation of the disease: excessively spicy, salty foods, marinades, smoked meats, mustard, vinegar, spices, as well as strong coffee, alcohol;
+• exclusion of foods that cause an exacerbation of the disease: overly spicy, salty foods, marinades, smoked meats, mustard, vinegar, spices, as well as strong coffee, alcohol;

-• plentiful drink (more than 1.5–2? l per day): mineral water without gas, juices;
+• drink plenty of fluids (more than 1.5–2? l per day): still mineral water, juices;

-• taking a decoction of prunes: 5-10 berries of dried prunes should be poured with 1 glass of boiling water overnight, in the morning drink this infusion on an empty stomach;
+• taking prune decoction: 5-10 dried prunes should be poured with 1 glass of boiling water overnight, drink this infusion on an empty stomach in the morning;

-• the use of vegetable fiber: bran, wholemeal bread, oatmeal, muesli, fresh vegetables, fruits, boiled beets;
+• consumption of plant fiber: bran, wholemeal bread, oatmeal, muesli, fresh vegetables, fruits, boiled beets;

-• taking 30 minutes before meals 2-3 times a day 1 teaspoon of vegetable oil: sunflower, olive, vaseline - or TYKVEOL preparation based on pumpkin seed oil.
+• Take 30 minutes before meals 2-3 times a day 1 teaspoon of vegetable oil: sunflower, olive, vaseline - or the drug TYKVEOL based on pumpkin seed oil.

 Laxatives

-The most commonly used drugs are DUFALC, MUKOFALC, FORLAX, the use of which is possible during breastfeeding.
-These drugs increase the volume of feces and soften them, while not affecting peristalsis - bowel contractions.
+The most commonly used drugs are DUPHALAC, MUCOFALC, FORLAX, the use of which is possible during breastfeeding.
+These medications increase the volume of feces and soften them, without affecting peristalsis - intestinal contractions.

 Preparations based on senna leaves are contraindicated during lactation, but even if a woman is not breastfeeding, frequent use of this laxative can harm her intestines.
-Senna preparations have an effect by increasing peristalsis.
-If you regularly force the intestines to work with stimuli from the outside, then soon it will not want to contract on its own.
-In other words, long-term use of senna-based laxatives exacerbates the problem of constipation rather than cures it.
-Be sure to consult your doctor about the possibility of using this or that drug during lactation, so as not to harm your baby.
+Senna preparations have an effect by enhancing peristalsis.
+If you regularly force the intestines to work with external stimuli, then soon it will not want to contract on its own.
+In other words, long-term use of senna-based laxatives worsens the problem of constipation rather than treating it.
+Be sure to consult your doctor about the possibility of using this or that drug during lactation so as not to harm your baby.

 Phlebotropic drugs

-These funds increase the tone of the veins, improve the function of the vascular wall, improve lymph flow.
-All this eliminates inflammation and significantly reduces the risk of progression of hemorrhoids.
+These drugs increase the tone of the veins, improve the function of the vascular wall, and improve lymphatic drainage.
+All this eliminates inflammation and significantly reduces the risk of hemorrhoid progression.

-The drug DETRALEX, which is often prescribed by doctors, is very effective, but its use is contraindicated during breastfeeding.
-During lactation, various homeopathic drops are used: VENZA, ESCULYUS COMPOSITE, VENORUTON (RUTOZID), GINKOR FORT.
+The drug DETRALEX, often prescribed by doctors, is very effective, but its use is contraindicated during breastfeeding.
+During lactation, various homeopathic drops are used: VENZA, ESKULUS COMPOSITUM, VENORUTON (RUTOZID), GINKOR FORT.

 Local treatment of hemorrhoids:

-Apply sedentary warm baths with potassium permanganate.
-Water should be light pink in color, temperature 35-400C.
-You need to sit in such a bath for 15-20 minutes 2 times a day.
-It is also possible to use baths with decoctions of medicinal herbs - chamomile, succession, calendula, eucalyptus.
+Use sessile warmers baths with potassium permanganate.
+The water should be light pink in color, temperature 35–400C.
+You need to sit in such a bath for 15–20 minutes, 2 times a day.
+It is also possible to use baths with decoctions of medicinal herbs - chamomile, string, calendula, eucalyptus.
 After the bath, the perineum is dried with clean gauze or a waffle towel, but not with toilet paper or cotton wool!

-Effective microclysters with oil- Vaseline, sunflower, olive, TYKVEOL oil.
-For them, special rubber pears with a volume of 50 ml are used.
-Before emptying the intestines, with the help of a pear, the tip of which is abundantly lubricated with petroleum jelly, 20-40 ml of warm oil at a temperature of 35-370C is carefully injected into the rectum.
-Oil prevents mechanical injury to the wall of hemorrhoids, facilitates defecation.
-In addition, the regular use of oil microclysters helps to strengthen the vascular wall of the nodes due to the content of tocopherols (vitamin E) and carotenoids (vitamin A) in the oil.
+Effective microenemas with oil– Vaseline, sunflower, olive, TYKVEOL oil.
+For them, special rubber bulbs with a volume of 50 ml are used.
+Before bowel movement, using a bulb, the tip of which is generously lubricated with Vaseline, carefully inject 20-40 ml of warm oil at a temperature of 35-370C into the rectum.
+The oil prevents mechanical injury to the wall of hemorrhoids and facilitates defecation.
+In addition, regular use of oil microenemas helps strengthen the vascular wall of the nodes due to the content of tocopherols (vitamin E) and carotenoids (vitamin A) in the oil.

-Also recommended microclysters with decoctions of medicinal herbs- chamomile, calendula, succession.
-For them, a children's syringe is used, with the help of which the solution is injected, lying on the left side.
-After the enema, it is recommended to lie down for 15-20 minutes.
+Also recommended microenemas with decoctions of medicinal herbs– chamomile, calendula, string.
+For them, a baby syringe is used, with which the solution is administered while lying on the left side.
+After the enema, it is recommended to lie down for 15–20 minutes.
 You can carry out this procedure at night.

-If in chronic hemorrhoids the main complaint is the discharge of blood, then they help very well. rectal suppositories NATALSEED, which are made on the basis of brown seaweed.
+If the main complaint in chronic hemorrhoids is bleeding, then they help very well rectal suppositories NATALSEED, which are made from brown seaweed.
 In addition to hemostatic, they also have an anti-inflammatory effect.
 The use of NATALSIDA is possible during lactation.

-With the predominance of pain syndrome, various candles and ointments: ANESTESOL, PROCTOGLYVENOL, PROCTOSAN, PROCTOSEDIL, ULTRAPROKT, POSTERISAN and POSTERIZAN FORTE, AUROBIN, ANUSOL, NEO-ANUZOL, RELIF, RELIEF ADVANCE.
-Almost all the main drugs in this group are contraindicated in breastfeeding.
-During lactation, it is safe to use drugs such as ANUZOL suppositories, POSTERIZAN ointment and suppositories, EMLA cream.
+When the pain syndrome predominates, various suppositories and ointments: ANESTEZOL, PROCTOGLIVENOL, PROCTOSAN, PROCTOSEDYL, ULTRAPROCT, POSTERIZAN and POSTERIZAN FORTE, AUROBIN, ANUSOL, NEO-ANUSOL, RELIEF, RELIEF ADVANCE.
+Almost all the main drugs in this group are contraindicated during breastfeeding.
+During lactation, it is safe to use medications such as ANUZOL suppositories, POSTERIZAN ointment and suppositories, and EMLA cream.

-Homeopathic preparations- suppositories HEMOPROST, cream and suppositories GAMAMELIS - have a good effect on chronic hemorrhoids and are approved for use in nursing mothers.
+Homeopathic medicines– GEMOPROST suppositories, cream and HAMAHALIS suppositories – have a good effect on chronic hemorrhoids and are approved for use in nursing mothers.

 The following methods are used as surgical treatment:

 Standard radical hemorrhoidectomy.
-The operation consists in ligating the hemorrhoidal vessels under anesthesia or spinal anesthesia.
-Then, using a surgical scalpel, hemorrhoids are removed, and the resulting wounds are sutured.
-It is also possible to use the method of radio wave surgery or a laser scalpel: with this method, wound healing is accelerated due to a more gentle effect on the tissues.
-The main disadvantage of the operation is a long recovery period, which a young mother who feeds a child cannot afford.
+The operation involves ligating the hemorrhoidal vessels under general anesthesia or spinal anesthesia.
+Then, using a surgical scalpel, the hemorrhoids are removed, and the resulting wounds are sutured.
+It is also possible to use the method of radio wave surgery or a laser scalpel: with this method, wound healing is accelerated due to a more gentle effect on tissue.
+The main disadvantage of the operation is the long recovery period, which a young mother who is breastfeeding cannot afford.

-Sclerotherapy indicated for chronic hemorrhoids stage 1 with recurrent bleeding.
-A sclerosing drug is injected under the hemorrhoid with a special long needle, after which the node starts to empty and shrinks, as the blood flow to it stops.
-A maximum of two nodes can be sclerosed at the same time, so a second treatment session may be necessary.
+Sclerotherapy indicated for chronic hemorrhoids stage 1 with recurring bleeding.
+A sclerosing drug is injected under the hemorrhoidal node with a special long needle, after which the node becomes empty and wrinkles, as the blood flow to it stops.
+A maximum of two nodes can be sclerosed at the same time, so a repeat treatment session may be necessary.
 This manipulation is performed on an outpatient basis, often without the use of anesthesia.

-Ligation with latex rings performed at 1, less often - at stage 2 of chronic hemorrhoids, when there are only internal nodes.
-With the help of a special tool - a ligator, the hemorrhoidal node is pulled up and a pre-stretched latex ring is thrown onto its leg, which is compressed on the node to its original size.
-As a result, the leg of the node is pulled, it ceases to be supplied with blood and gradually dies off - disappears along with the ring after 3-5 days.
+Ligation with latex rings It is performed at stage 1, less often at stage 2, of chronic hemorrhoids, when there are only internal nodes.
+Using a special tool - a ligator, the hemorrhoidal node is tightened and a pre-stretched latex ring is thrown onto its stem, which is compressed at the node to its original size.
+As a result, the leg of the node becomes constricted, it ceases to be supplied with blood and gradually dies - it disappears along with the ring after 3-5 days.
 This manipulation is performed on an outpatient basis, without the use of anesthesia.
-Only one hemorrhoid node is ligated in one session, so several procedures may be required.
+Only one hemorrhoid is ligated at a time, so multiple procedures may be required.

-infrared photocoagulation hemorrhoids is performed at the 1st and 2nd stages of chronic hemorrhoids.
-An apparatus is introduced into the rectum - an infrared photocoagulator, brought close to the hemorrhoidal node and exposed to thermal energy, which contributes to the gradual death of the node.
+Infrared photocoagulation hemorrhoids is performed in the 1st and 2nd stages of chronic hemorrhoids.
+An infrared photocoagulator is inserted into the rectum, brought close to the hemorrhoidal node and exposed to thermal energy, which contributes to the gradual death of the node.
 This manipulation is performed on an outpatient basis, without the use of anesthesia.
-Most often, several sessions of photocoagulation are required.
+Most often, several photocoagulation sessions are required.

-Transanal desarterization of internal hemorrhoids (ligation of hemorrhoidal arteries, or HAL) is performed at stages 1 and 2 of the disease, and in combination with anal lifting - HAL + RAR - is effective at stages 3 and 4.
-At the moment, desarterization is one of the most modern methods of treating hemorrhoids at almost all stages - without wounds and incisions, without pain.
-Rehabilitation after the procedure is fast: the patient is discharged the next morning.
+Transanal disarterization internal hemorrhoids (hemorrhoidal artery ligation, or HAL) is performed for stages 1 and 2 of the disease, and in combination with anal lifting - HAL + RAR - is effective for stages 3 and 4.
+At the moment, disarterization is one of the most modern methods of treating hemorrhoids at almost all stages - without wounds or incisions, without pain.
+Rehabilitation after the procedure occurs quickly: the patient is discharged the next morning.
 Therefore, this manipulation is most suitable for the treatment of chronic hemorrhoids in the postpartum period.

 HAL is performed under ultrasound guidance.
-For this procedure, a specially designed apparatus is used with an ultrasound probe to locate the hemorrhoidal arteries and a special “window” for stitching the arteries.
-The device is inserted into the rectum, under the control of an ultrasound sensor, an artery is found and immediately stitched.
-All large hemorrhoidal arteries are ligated in one session, no repeated procedures are required.
+To carry out this procedure, a specially designed device is used with an ultrasound sensor to determine the location of the hemorrhoidal arteries and a special “window” for suturing the arteries.
+The device is inserted into the rectum, under the control of an ultrasound sensor, an artery is found and immediately sutured.
+All large hemorrhoidal arteries are ligated in one session; repeated procedures are not required.

-With hemorrhoids of the 3rd and 4th stages, after the standard suturing of the hemorrhoidal arteries (HAL), a lifting is performed - suturing of the rectal mucosa, which is also called RAR - rectoanal repair.
+For hemorrhoids of stages 3 and 4, after standard suturing of the hemorrhoidal arteries (HAL), a lifting is performed - suturing of the rectal mucosa, which is also called RAR - rectoanal repair.

-As a result, hemorrhoids return to their normal physiological position, stop falling out.
-In the vast majority of cases, the external effect of the HAL-RAR operation (pulling up protruding hemorrhoids) should be visible by the end of the operation.
-Final scarring of the rectal mucosa occurs after about 6 weeks; just at these times, the resorption of the sutures, which tightened the mucous membrane, also occurs.
+As a result, hemorrhoids return to their normal physiological position and stop falling out.
+In the vast majority of cases, the external effect of the HAL-RAR operation (tightening of prolapsed hemorrhoids) should be visible by the end of the operation.
+Final scarring of the rectal mucosa occurs after approximately 6 weeks; It is precisely during this time that the sutures used to tighten the mucous membrane are reabsorbed.

-It is better to perform a deserterization operation using epidural anesthesia; At the same time, an anesthetic drug is injected into the epidural space that surrounds the spinal cord, nerve roots enter this space, they are “frozen” by the injected drug - as a result, pain sensitivity below the belt disappears.
+It is better to perform the disarterization operation using epidural anesthesia; In this case, the anesthetic drug is injected into the epidural space, which surrounds the spinal cord, the nerve roots emerge into this space, and they are “frozen” by the injected drug - as a result, pain sensitivity below the belt disappears.
 But it is possible to perform the procedure under local anesthesia; in this case, discomfort may occur due to the lack of complete relaxation of the anal sphincter.

-Discharge from the hospital is made either during the day or the next morning after the operation.
+Discharge from the hospital occurs either during the day or the next morning after surgery.

 Treatment of acute hemorrhoids